Mission & values

 Algebra Foundations

-Numerical fluency, operations, and the foundational grammar of mathematical language.
-Without this, every subsequent track is built on unstable ground.
+Numerical fluency, operations, and the grammar of mathematical language.
+Without this, every later track is built on unstable ground.

 02